-Containers are lightweight, contain everything needed to run the application, and abstract the software from the host infrastructure.
+Containers are lightweight, contain everything needed to run the application and abstract the software from the host infrastructure.
 Containers are also isolated from one another, making the overall system more stable.
 They make it possible to divide big projects among several development teams, spreading the workload and speeding up deployment.

 How does Docker work?

 Docker takes advantage of several features of the Linux kernel to deliver its functionality.
 It uses namespaces to provide containers.
 When you run a container, Docker creates a set of namespaces for that container.
 These namespaces provide a layer of isolation for the containers.
-Each aspect of a container runs in a separate namespace, and its access is limited to that namespace.
+Each aspect of a container runs in a separate namespace and its access is limited to that namespace.

 Docker simplifies and accelerates software development workflows.
-It gives developers the freedom to innovate with their choice of tools, application stacks, and deployment environments based on the specific needs of each project.
+It gives developers the freedom to innovate with their choice of tools, application stacks and deployment environments based on the specific needs of each project.

 With Docker, developers can set up local environments to match those on live servers and run multiple development environments with different configurations.
-Software testing can be done quickly to see if new changes will work correctly across a range on environments and conditions, supporting continuous improvement/continuous development (CI/CD) goals.
+Software testing can be done quickly to see if new changes will work correctly across a range of environments and conditions, supporting continuous improvement/continuous development (CI/CD) goals.

 Docker also makes it possible to break up big development projects among several small Agile teams, spreading the workload and speeding up deployment.
-Such efficient DevOps workflows can help companies deploy software much more frequently, recover from errors more quickly, and see much lower change failure rates.
+Such efficient DevOps workflows can help companies deploy software much more frequently, recover from errors more quickly and see much lower change failure rates.